libp2p/specs/http/README.md

 The resource contains a mapping of application protocols to their respective URL.
 For example, this configuration file would tell a client

 1. That the Kademlia protocol is available at `/kademlia` and
-2. The [IPFS Path Gateway API](https://specs.ipfs.tech/http-gateways/path-gateway/) is mounted at `/`.
+2. The [IPFS Trustless Gateway API](https://specs.ipfs.tech/http-gateways/trustless-gateway/) is mounted at `/`.

 It is valid to expose a service at `/`.
-It is RECOMMENDED that the server resolve more specific URLs before less specific ones. e.g., a path of `/kademlia/foo` should be routed to the Kademlia protocol rather than the IPFS HTTP API.
+It is RECOMMENDED that implementations facilitate the coexistence of different service endpoints by ensuring that more specific URLs are resolved before less specific ones.
+For example, when registering handlers, more specific paths like `/kademlia/foo` should take precedence over less specific handler, such as `/`.

 ## Peer ID Authentication